Tiendil/tiendil-org-content/content/posts/2024-017-concept-document-space-exploration-mmo/en.md

 - Short sessions, unhurried asynchronous play without harsh deadlines.
 - PvP, where the attacker risks more than the defender.
-- Infinite skill progression — the player sleeps, captain levels up.
+- Infinite skill progression — the player sleeps while the captain levels up.
 Skills for every action.
 - Deep complex progression: available actions and their effectiveness depend on the components of the ship, the crew, connected cartridges, and character skills.

-### Player manages a huge starship — a flying city
+### The player manages a giant starship — a flying city

 - The player controls a ship the size of a city, inhabited by millions of beings.
 - For the ship to work effectively, the player should control its equipment, population, and command staff — officers.